top of page

 Why use Mindfulness?

-Because the relevant aspects of bodily experience are often subtle, habitual, or even unconscious, we use mindfulness as a tool to help make them more noticeable to us.
+Because the relevant aspects of bodily experience are often subtle, habitual, or even unconscious, we use mindfulness, that is guided and relational, as a tool to help make them more noticeable to us.

-We help guide a person towards this type of mindfulness, and many people quickly learn to access this state on their own.
+This is not a solitary practice; you will not be left alone with your mind.
+We help guide a person towards a type of mindfulness that is curious and open.
+Over time, people quickly learn to access this state on their own.

 Image by Raimond Klavins